 Author contributions.
 LB, ALM, and RK were involved in conceiving the study.
-LB did the analysis and created the plots substantially supported by AGP.
-LB wrote the manuscript with contributions from all authors.
-The ClimWIP package was implemented by LB and RL; AGP wrote the script used to create tables S4 and S6.
+LB carried out the analysis and created the plots with substantial support from AGP.
+LB wrote the paper with contributions from all authors.
+The ClimWIP package was implemented by LB and RL.
+AGP wrote the script used to create Tables S4 and S6.